select2/select2/docs/pages/06.data-sources/01.formats/docs.md

 }
 ```

+> [!WARNING]
->>>> Because Select2 generates an `<optgroup>` when creating nested options, only [a single level of nesting is supported](/options#dropdown-option-groups).
+> Because Select2 generates an `<optgroup>` when creating nested options, only [a single level of nesting is supported](/options#dropdown-option-groups).
 Any additional levels of nesting is not guaranteed to be displayed properly across all browsers and devices.